MexIvanov/QuantumTraining-for-NN/README.md

 Described in paper "Development of Quantum Circuits for Perceptron Neural Network Training, Based on the Principles of Grover's Algorithm":

-The circuit was built in "Quirk" quantum simulator, which is made by Craig Gidney https://algassert.com/
+The circuit was built in "Quirk" quantum simulator, which was made by Craig Gidney https://algassert.com/

 To open the circuit - download file "Quantum Training for NN by GSA.html" and open it with a web browser